obhq/obliteration/README.md

 #### Windows specific requirements

-You need `Qt Online Installer` for open-source to install Qt and it can be download from https://www.qt.io.
-The installer will ask you to sign in with Qt account, which you can create for free.
-You need to check `Custom installation` and do not check `Qt for desktop development` that is using MinGW toolchain.
+You need `Qt Online Installer` for open-source to install Qt, downloaded from https://www.qt.io.
+The installer will ask you to sign in with a Qt account, which you can create for free.
+You need to check `Custom installation` and do not check `Qt for desktop development` that is using the MinGW toolchain.
 Make sure you have checked `MSVC 2019 64-bit` component in the `Select Components` page for the version you which to install and uncheck all of other components.

 ### Install Vulkan SDK

 For Windows just download from https://vulkan.lunarg.com/sdk/home.
 The default installation options are sufficient.

 For Linux it will be depend on your distro.
 For Arch Linux just install `vulkan-devel` and set `VULKAN_SDK` to `/usr`.
-For other distro try to find in its package repository first.
-If not found visit https://vulkan.lunarg.com/sdk/home to download and install it manually.
+For other distros try to find it in the package repository first.
+If not available, visit https://vulkan.lunarg.com/sdk/home to download and install it manually.

 ### Open Qt Command Prompt (Windows only)

-You should restart your computer before you proceed to make sure all of environment variables that was updated from the previous steps is effective.
-Once restarted open `Qt 6.X.X (MSVC 2019 64-bit)` from Start > Qt.
+You should restart your computer before you proceed, to make sure all of environment variables that were updated from the previous steps are effective.
+Once restarted, open `Qt 6.X.X (MSVC 2019 64-bit)` from Start > Qt.

 ### Configure build system